tnoktkm/pythonBookTask---A-Byte-of-Python-/README.md

-# pythonBookTask---A-Byte-of-Python
-Some tasks from book - "A Byte of Python
+# This is my some practice for book "A byte of python".
+It`s not so useful but you can just read it and remember some triks that you may don`t know.
+Get enjoyed it)